erfanhamdi/pfm_bench/README.md

 ```

 ## Downloading Datasets
 You can download the dataset by providing the boundary condition using `--case`, energy decompositoin method using `--decomp` and data download method using `--method` to the `download_data.py` script.
 We suggest using the `curl` option for download method due to rate limit problems that you might encounter downloading the dataset using the `ezdataverse` package.
+This method downloads the zipped form of the dataset, extracts it and removes the zip file.

 #### Arguments